CANTUS-Project/api/source/searching.rst

 The "cantus" query grammar is inspired by Solr's "standard query parser," but differs notably.
-Unlike with Solr, query parameters are part of the request body rather than the URL---as required by the HTTP ``SEARCH`` method, which the API may use in a future version.
+Unlike with Solr, query parameters are part of the request body rather than the URL---as required by the HTTP :http:method:`SEARCH` method.
 Also, query parameters are modified and added by the server implementation before being sent to Solr, in order to fetch the expected results.
 Therefore, even if a server implementation does use Solr, which is not required by this API, clients should not expect their query will be submitted to the Solr